 Inside: Ready for a guy’s review of Stitch Fix for Men?
 There are thousands of posts on the internet about women using Stitch Fix, but what about a men’s take on Stitch Fix for Men.
 Read on, and discover if this might be a viable option for helping your husband build a new wardrobe–with style!

 A little caveat before we get started.
 This is not a sponsored post.
 I (Will) actually bought these clothes because I wanted to try out this service and give an honest opinion.
 So read on to find out a guy’s honest review of Stitch Fix for Men.

 To be honest, I like clothes.
 My side of the closet probably has more clothes than Erin’s.
 Granted, half of those are T-shirts with some kind of superhero on them.
-The other half is business casual I wore when I was a teacher.
+The other half is business casual I wear as a teacher.

 However, I don’t like spending a lot of money on clothes.
 The majority of my clothes come from clearance racks or hand-me downs from guys with better taste than I have.
 (Seriously, Erin’s best friend’s husband has handed down his designer clothing to me, and I’m grateful!
 Our family never says no to hand-me-downs!)

-And while I enjoy having different styles to choose from, I know very little about fashion and depend on others to tell me what is OK or not.
+And while I enjoy having different styles to choose from, I know very little about fashion and often depend on others to tell me what is OK or not.
 I’ve learned a few things over the years, but I typically just stick to those basics.
 I don’t branch out much in the color palette or patterns.

 So when Erin told me that Stitch Fix had started a men’s category, I wanted to try it out.
 She had good success with her fixes, so I thought it was worth a shot.